michaelusner/Home-Device-Controller/README.md

 Also note that there is no security currently implemented.
 It's designed to run on a home network at this point, but I will eventually expand it so I can open a port on my router and control remotely.

+If you provide your pushbullet API key and a device name, you will be able to get notifications in the event that 1) your pool/spa is on but 2) your pump is not running.
+This indicates that the pump has stopped due to air suction etc.

 Example:
   To turn on pool light: